How To Use A Pumice Stone, From The Pros + What Not To Do

 Soak your feet or hands before.

-Again, you can follow these steps for feet or hand calluses—but that's it.
+Again, you can follow these steps for feet or hand calluses or corns—but that's it.
 Before you start, dip your designated area in warm water.
 "You will see better results if you soak your feet before using a pumice stone," medical aesthetician and founder of JTAV Clinical Skincare Joie Tavernise tells mbg.

 "Your skin should be moist and soft to the touch but not wrinkly from long exposure to water," she clarifies.
 Be sure to make your foot bath a medium to warm temperature, as burning hot water will only irritate the skin.